 Benefits alongside the non-functional requirements reach a little further than just scaling.
 Different accessibility approached and data persistence options can be selected per side of the application.
 A different choice of database for the Command side compared to the Query side has now become trivial as they no longer rely on one another.
 Requirements for a more efficient way of storing the application state, to optimize for answering queries, is now a design option for an application.

 These commands can be simple state changes within the application or potentially trigger a multitude of side effects.
 To decide on this outcome, the Command Model will require some state.
 The state should by no means encompass all the data flowing through the application.
-The only information which is necessary in the Command Model, is the information which is required to make the decisions; no more, no less.
+The only information which is necessary for the Command Model is the information that is required to make the decisions; no more, no less.
 This focus on dealing with commands keeps the model concise, both in operations it should be able to do and state it should keep for that task.

 Due to the decoupling of the command and query side with CQRS, we can quite easily any storage format for the Query Model without influencing the Command Model’s approach to storing its state to make decisions.
-It also allows to implement several storages approaches tailored towards the type of query which needs to be dealt with.
+It also allows implementing several storage approaches tailored towards the type of query which needs to be dealt with.

-The segregation allows to optimize for the query for the exact use case to be as performant, flexible or storage efficient as possible.
+The segregation allows optimizing the query for the exact use case to be as performant, flexible or storage efficient as possible.
 It will introduce data duplication and where needed data denormalization.
 This is however very desirable, as your model will focus on what it should return as best as it can, making the overall application more concise and reliable.

 All the above can be combined into the following diagram:

-The idea to use messages to describe commands, events and queries, respectively used to deal with the Command Model, synchronize changes and to retrieve data from the Query Model, is an important pillar for enabling microservices.
+The idea to use messages to describe commands, events, and queries, to deal with the Command Model, synchronize changes and retrieve data from the Query Model, is an important pillar for enabling microservices.
 Leveraging CQRS together with messages allows a monolith first approach to your application.
-This solution imposes internal segregation, but does no prescribe the necessity for the software to consist of separate pieces from the start.
+This solution imposes internal segregation but does not prescribe the necessity for the software to consist of separate pieces from the start.
 This idea ties in neatly with creating business functionality first and implementing some of the non-functional requirements later.

 Check out some other Axon related topic on our blog, such as: